Doing Business in Brazil

 VIII – certificates of protest offices located in the judicial district of the debtor’s domicile or headquarters and in those where it has its subsidiaries.

-IX – the list, subscribed by the debtor, of all lawsuits and arbitration proceedings in which the debtor is a party, including those of a labor nature, with the estimate of the respective amounts in controversy.
+IX – the list, subscribed by the debtor, of all lawsuits and arbitration proceedings in which the debtor is a party, including those of a labour nature, with the estimate of the respective amounts in controversy.

-With the changes promoted by Law 14,112/2020, the LRF now provides, in art.
-51-A, the possibility of “previous verification”, as an alternative to verify the debtor’s activity and the completeness of the documentation presented together with the initial petition.
-The institute already existed within the scope of jurisprudence, which admitted, as an exception, the carrying out of expertise prior to the granting of the request, with the objective of preventing the fraudulent use of the Court-Supervised Reorganization.
+Upon the amendments introduced by Federal Law No. 14,112 of December 24th, 2020 (“Law No. 14,112/2020”), the LRF now allows, in art.
+51-A, the possibility of a “previous verification”, as an alternative to verify the debtor’s activity and the completeness of the documentation submitted together with the initial reorganization request petition.
+The mechanism already existed within the scope of case law, where precedents exceptionally admitted that expert investigations were conducted prior to the granting of the reorganization request, with the purpose of preventing the fraudulent use of the Court-Supervised Reorganization.

-In addition, with the possibility of court-supervised reorganization of the rural producer, introduced by Law 14,112/2020, official rural credit operations renegotiated between the debtor and the financial institution prior to the request for court-supervised reorganization will also not be subject to the suspension provided for by the LRF, as well as the credits used for the acquisition of rural property, contracted in the last three years prior to the request for court-supervised reorganization, and their respective guarantees.
+In addition, with the possibility of rural producers entering into Court-Supervised Reorganization, as introduced by Law No. 14,112/2020, official rural credit operations renegotiated between the debtor and the financial institution prior to the request of the Court-Supervised Reorganization shall not be subject to the suspension provided for by the LRF either.
+The same applies to credits used for the acquisition of rural property engaged in the three years prior to Court-Supervised Reorganization request, and their respective guarantees.

-The purpose of the stay period is to allow the debtor, after being granted the processing of the Court-Supervised Reorganization request, to be able to reorganize its activities and negotiate with the creditors to create a plan that allows the company to recover, trying to accommodate everyone’s interest without the risk of any attachment, for example.
-LFR provided that that this period of one hundred and eighty (180) days may be extended for the same period, only once, exceptionally, provided that the debtor has not contributed to overcoming the time lapse. [l], However, in practice, some Courts have accepted the extension of the stay period for a period exceeding that provided for in the LRF, to the detriment of the rights of creditors and the regular progress of the court-supervised reorganization.
+The purpose of the stay period is to allow the debtor, after being granted the processing of the Court-Supervised Reorganization request, to be able to reorganize its activities and to negotiate with creditors a plan that allows the company to recover, trying to accommodate everyone’s interests without the risk of an attachment, for example (“The Court-Supervised Reorganisation Plan”).
+According to the LRF, such 180-day period may be extended for the same period, only once, on an exceptional basis, provided that the debtor has not contributed to overcoming the time lapse.
+In practice, however, some Courts have accepted the extension of the stay period for a period exceeding that provided for in the LRF.

 I – concession of special terms and conditions for the payment of the matured or maturing obligations.